Third Italian War of Independence: New Italian offensive

 Cialdini crossed the Po on 8 July and, after a part of his forces captured Borgoforte in a siege, advanced to Udine on 22 July without encountering the Austrian Army.
-This advance was overshadowed by the unexpected defeat of the Italian Navy at the Battle of Lissa on 20 July, where two Italian ships were sunk.
+This advance was overshadowed by the victory of the Austrian navy commanded by admiral Wilhelm von Tegetthoff against the Italian fleet at the Battle of Lissa on 20 July, where two Italian ships were sunk.
 In the meantime, however, Garibaldi's volunteers had advanced from Brescia toward Trento during the Invasion of Trentino, winning clashes at Monte Suello, Forte d'Ampola, Condino, and winning the battle of Bezzecca on 21 July.
-At the same time a force led by Giacomo Medici also advanced in Trentino, obtaining successes at Primolano, Borgo Valsugana and Levigo.
+At the same time a force led by Giacomo Medici also advanced in Trentino, obtaining successes at Primolano, Borgo Valsugana and Levico.

 On 26 July, a mixed Italian force of bersaglieri and cavalry defeated an Austrian force guarding the crossing of the Torre River and reached what is now Romans d'Isonzo at the Battle of Versa.
 That marked the maximum Italian advance into Friuli.
 However, with the cessation of Austro-Prussian hostilities, the Austrians seemed ready to send reinforcements to Italy.
 Likewise, the Principality of Liechtenstein being the southern ally of Austria had sent out its army into the region west of Stilfser Joch against the volunteers.
 Garibaldi and Medici were nonetheless able to continue their advance on Trento.
 Austria agreed to cede Veneto via French intermediation to Italy and, on 9 August, Garibaldi was ordered in a telegraph by the Army High Command to evacuate Trentino to confirm the peace deal.
 His reply was simply "Obbedisco" ("I shall obey") and became famous in Italy soon after.